-All data and information was collected from the respective units responsible for such information using representative methods for the reporting period.
+All data and information for the reporting period was collected from respective units responsible for the information using representative methods.
 HHLA prepares its Consolidated Financial Statements and its Interim Reports in accordance with International Financial Reporting Standards (IFRS).
 This Annual Report provides further information on IFRS in the Notes to the Consolidated Financial Statements. see Note 2: Consolidation Principles

-The individual financial statements of HHLA Aktiengesellschaft are prepared in line with the accounting regulations of the German Commercial Code (HGB).
-The appropriation of profits is based solely on the individual financial statements.
+The Separate Financial Statements of HHLA Aktiengesellschaft are prepared in line with the accounting regulations of the German Commercial Code (HGB).
+The appropriation of profits is based solely on the Separate Financial Statements.

 Sustainability Performance Indicators

-Sustainability-relevant key figures are input into the internal management information system on a monthly basis and analysed every six months.
+Sustainability-relevant key figures are fed into the internal management information system on a monthly basis and analysed.
 The Executive Board receives a corresponding report.
 The sustainability performance indicators are calculated every year and published in the Management Report section of the Annual Report, having been signed off by the auditors.
 This ensures the reliability of the data.
-Data comparability and consistency is guaranteed by complying with widely used international reporting standards (e.g. Greenhouse Gas Protocol).
+Data comparability and consistency is guaranteed by complying with widely used international reporting standards (e.g. Greenhouse Gas Protocol). see Sustainability Performance Indicators

 Risk and Opportunity Management

-The 2016 Annual Report was prepared in accordance with the international G4 guidelines of the Global Reporting Initiative and meets the option “Comprehensive”.
+The 2017 Annual Report was prepared in accordance with the international G4 guidelines of the Global Reporting Initiative and meets the application level “Comprehensive”.

-The GRI index refers to parts in this Annual Report or sections of the HHLA website that provide information about individual GRI indicators.
-The index is available exclusively at www.bericht.hhla.en/gri.
+The GRI Content Index refers to parts in this Annual Report or sections of the HHLA website that provide information about individual GRI indicators.
+The index is available exclusively at report.hhla.de/gri.